 When the reduced stamp duty applicable on land only is added up with the cost of servicing the loan during construction, it will be very similar to stamp duty payable on a single contract.

 Both stamp duty and interest during construction are considered to be sunk costs and can be offset (claimed) against any capital gains tax liability when the property is eventually sold.

 The decision about who will own the property and in what proportion is typically based around individual incomes and marginal tax rates, to maximise rebates and to minimise tax obligations.

 However, it’s also essential to consider the future.
 One party to the contract may be the lower-income earner now, but their future earning potential may be very different.
 Depending on the time horizon of the investment; they may need to sacrifice some rebates now to benefit from more significant returns in the future.

 Exit strategies should also be considered.
-Capital Gains Tax obligations can be minimised by timing the exit in line with periods of lower-earning, planned absences from the workforce or retirement dates, and all may influence the ownership split nominated now.
+Capital Gains Tax obligations can be minimised by timing the exit in line with periods of lower-earning, planned absences from the workforce, or retirement dates, and all may influence the ownership split nominated now.

 To have a 1% interest and liability still means that borrower is jointly responsible for the entire debt and they must seek independent legal counsel before committing to such an arrangement.
-The accountancy fees for a 1% benefit is also unlikely to be justified by the small tax benefit.
+The accountancy fees for a 1% benefit are also unlikely to be justified by the small tax benefit.

-In the case where a couple decides to have the property 100% in the higher income earners name, if the equity offered to secure the purchase is jointly owned, the other partner will be required to be a guarantor, and therefore is jointly responsible for the loan.
+In the case where a couple decides to have the property 100% in the higher income earners’ name, if the equity offered to secure the purchase is jointly owned, the other partner will be required to be a guarantor, and therefore is jointly responsible for the loan.

 What one owns, the other does too, and what one owes, the other does also!